flixberry/Flixberry-ScripttoStoryboardAi/README.md

 # 🎬 Flixberry Script to Storyboard AI

-Flixberry Script to Storyboard AI transforms written scripts into structured, scene-by-scene storyboards — directly in your browser.
+Flixberry Script to Storyboard AI transforms written scripts into structured, scene-by-scene storyboards, directly in your browser.
 It visualizes your story flow using **text based panels** that represent shots, actions, and dialogue.

 ---